 The American Council of Learned Societies is inviting applications for its Getty/ACLS Postdoctoral Fellowships in the History of Art

-These fellowships are intended to support an academic year of research and/or writing by early career scholars for a project that will make a substantial and original contribution to the understanding of art and its history.
+The postdoctoral fellowships are intended to support an academic year of research and/or writing by early-career scholars on a project that will make a substantial and original contribution to the understanding of art and its history.
 The ultimate goal of the project should be a major piece of scholarly work by the applicant.
 ACLS does not fund creative work (e.g., novels or films), textbooks, straightforward translation, or pedagogical projects.

-Tenure of the award must encompass the entirety of the 2018-19 academic year, during which fellows must devote themselves to full-time research and writing.
+The period of the award must encompass the entirety of the 2019-20 academic year, during which fellows must devote themselves to full-time research and writing.

 To be eligible, applicants must have a PhD that was conferred between September 1, 2012, and December 31, 2016.
 Applicants who earned their PhDs in and/or are currently employed in any humanistic field may apply, so long as they demonstrate that their research draws substantially on the materials, methods, and/or findings of art history and contributes to the field.
 Scholars may propose new approaches to art historical scholarship and/or explore connections between art history and other humanistic disciplines.

 See the ACLS website for complete program guidelines and application instructions.